WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-01-25-deploy-kubernetes-azure-devops.md

 Next, I have to create a Helm package from my Helm chart.
 To do that, I use the HelmDeploy task and the package command.
 For this task, I have to provide the service connection, the information about my Kubernetes cluster, the path to the Helm chart, and a version.
 I calculate the version at the beginning of the pipeline and set it in the Build.BuildNumber variable.
 Therefore, I provide this variable as the version.

 <script src="https://gist.github.com/WolfgangOfner/7fc806a55819d5aa518163645595a7de.js"></script>
 The last step is to install the Helm package.
 Therefore, I use HelmDeploy again but this time I use the upgrade command.
 Upgrade installs the package if no corresponding deployment exists and updates it if a deployment already exists.
-Additionally, I prove the --create-namespace argument to create the Kubernetes namespace if it doesn't exist.
+Additionally, I provide the --create-namespace argument to create the Kubernetes namespace if it doesn't exist.

 <script src="https://gist.github.com/WolfgangOfner/6ddc1ad2a9a885aa04ac034c0a4745ba.js"></script>